 Ann Arbor Apple Orchards & Cider Mills

-There are several signs that fall is here…kids returning to school, cooler temperatures, and apple season.
+One of my favorite fall activities is picking apples, enjoying cider and donuts, and enjoying a fresh baked apple pie.
 I’ve compiled a list of Ann Arbor Apple Orchards and Cider Mills.
 I have split the list into those offering U-Pick Orchards and those that do not.

 I have compiled information on several of the local apple orchards and cider mills.
 If I missed someplace, let me know in the comments or by email.